 Securities litigation, M&A and corporate governance disputes:

-Bruce Ericson is co-leader of Pillsbury's Securities Litigation & Enforcement Team and the managing partner of its San Francisco office.
-Over the last 15 years, his batting average in obtaining dismissals of securities class actions and having them affirmed on appeal has exceeded .700.
+Bruce Ericson is co-leader of Pillsbury's Securities Litigation & Enforcement Team.
+Over the last 17 years, his batting average in obtaining dismissals of securities class actions exceeds .785 and he is undefeated in defending such dismissals on appeal.
 Mr. Ericson represents public companies, their boards and their senior management in securities and corporate governance disputes of all kinds, in SEC investigations and SEC litigation, and in internal investigations, including situations involving disputes among senior management and significant questioning by outside auditors.

 Banking investigations and litigation: